gondwanasoft/fitbit-stream-bridge/README.md

 ## Issues
 * In this demonstration, binary messages are used for communication, because the watch-to-companion connection (in particular) can be slow.
 The `server` should forward messages without changing their content or format, so the use of text (string) messages should be possible.
 However, doing so will probably reduce the frequency with which messages can be transferred.
 * The Fitbit messaging API may not reopen a closed connection, and it does not provide a way to request that the connection be reopened.
 When a messaging connection is closed, the app may need to be restarted.
+* `stream-bridge.py` can be configured to run on the same computer as the Fitbit simulator.
+Be aware that the simulator doesn't simulate accelerometer data, so you’ll need to send other data.
 * The use of Fitbit messaging and websockets is not appropriate if the goal is to save data to a file.
 Those protocols are best suited to real-time streaming; messages will be dropped if necessary.
 * Fitbit’s accelerometer data includes gravity, so a reading of (0,0,0) would only be obtained if the watch were in free-fall.
 * If streaming data at a high frequency, don’t try to log output in the Fitbit CLI for every message: you’ll flood the dev bridge.